Green function of Orr Sommerfeld equations away from critical layers: Introduction

-We are interested in the problem \eqref{Nlin1}-\eqref{Nlin3} in the case when $\nu \to 0$.
-This very classical problem has led to a huge physical and mathematical literature, focussing in particular on the linear stability, on the dispersion relation, on the study of eigenvalues and eigenmodes, and on the onset of nonlinear instabilities and turbulence; see \cite{Reid} for an introduction on these topics, and the classical achievements of Rayleigh, Orr, Sommerfeld, Heisenberg, Tollmien, C.C.
-Lin, and Schlichting.
+The inviscid limit problem \eqref{Nlin1}-\eqref{def-Ubl} is a very classical problem that has led to a huge physical and mathematical literature, focussing in particular on the linear stability, on the dispersion relation, on the study of eigenvalues and eigenmodes, and on the onset of nonlinear instabilities and turbulence (see \cite{Reid} for an introduction on these topics, and the classical achievements of Rayleigh, Orr, Sommerfeld, Heisenberg, Tollmien, C.C.
+Lin, and Schlichting).

 Two cases arise.
-Either the profile $U$ is linearly stable, or it is unstable for the linearized Euler equations, that is, when $\nu =0$.
-In this paper we will focus on the second case, which turns out to be easier than the first one.
-We will therefore assume that $U$ is linearly unstable for Euler equations (the precise assumption will be detailed below).
-In this case, it is well known that the profile $U$ is linearly unstable for the linearized Navier Stokes equations provided $\nu$ is sufficiently small, or equivalently, the Reynolds number $R = \frac 1\nu$ is sufficiently large.
+Either the profile $U$ is linearly stable for the corresponding linearized Euler equations (the case when $\nu = 0$) or it is linearly unstable for these limiting equations.
+In this paper, we consider the unstable case, leaving the stable case to be treated in \cite{GrN4}, which turns out to be much delicate.
+In the unstable case, it is well known \cite{Grenier00CPAM} that the profile $U$ is linearly unstable for the linearized Navier Stokes equations provided $\nu$ is sufficiently small, or equivalently, the Reynolds number $R = \nu^{-1}$ is sufficiently large.
+However, in order to go from linear to nonlinear instability, more precise information on solutions to the linearized problem is required.
+Let us mention several efforts in treating the stability and instability of nonlinear boundary layers in the small viscosity limit \cite{WE,Rousset,DGV, GVMM,Grenier00CPAM,GuoN,Mae, SC2}.